jonatanfp-dev/custom-zshrc/README.md

 ## Features

-- **Oh My Posh:** A prompt renderer that provides a beautiful and customizable command prompt.
+- **Oh My Zsh:** A prompt renderer that provides a beautiful and customizable command prompt.
-- **Powerlevel10k:** A theme for Oh My Posh that offers a fast and feature-rich prompt with advanced visual elements.
+- **Powerlevel10k:** A theme for Oh My Zsh that offers a fast and feature-rich prompt with advanced visual elements.
 - **Alias Management:** A custom setup that allows you to view all defined aliases and their descriptions by executing the `aliash` command.

 ## Installation Instructions